spradhip-gh/exitous-prototype/PRODUCT_REQUIREMENTS.md

 | `updated_at`    | `TIMESTAMPTZ`| Timestamp of last update.                         |

 ### `review_queue`

+A log of AI-generated recommendations for consultants to review, approve, or convert into guidance rules.

 | Column        | Type      | Description                                       |
 | ------------- | --------- | ------------------------------------------------- |